kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

      - Description
    * - environment
      - string
-     - The host name of the Suite environment where the customer is (example: login.emarsys.net)
+     - host name of the Suite environment where the customer is (example: login.emarsys.net)
    * - customer_id
      - int
-     - The ID of the customer in Suite database
+     - ID of the customer in the Suite database
    * - language
      - string
-     - It specifies the admin's preferred language
+     - specifies the admin's preferred language

-Required response
+Required Response:

  * The service needs to respond with a JSON object.
-If the request was successful the HTTP status should be in the 200-299 range, while in case of errors it should be in the 400-599 range.
+If the request was successful, the HTTP status should be in the 200-299 range, while in case of errors it should be in the 400-599 range.
  * In case of success, the service should provide an array of objects with the following keys:

 .. list-table:: **Possible Keys**